Fashion Fundamentals: A Beginners Guide For Women Who Want To Improve Their Personal Style

 When grooming becomes an afterthought, it diminishes the self-image we seek.

 Think of when a well-dressed man doesn't groom his facial hair or brush his teeth before a date or imagine a celebrity with post-workout hair on the red carpet.
-They are still their fabulous self, but an off-centered, false represenation of that version.
+They are still their fabulous self, but an off-centered, false representation of that version.

 This isn't to say you need to be a coiffed model every day, but as the British royals can attest, a ponytail can either be “I just woke up mess” or “sleek and chic”.